The "Open Gut" Theory and Early Allergen Introduction

 So, the benefits of introducing allergenic foods early and often far outweigh the risks.
 And unlike the “open gut” theory, early allergen introduction is evidence-based.

 Early allergen introduction is supported by AAP, NIH and USDA guidelines, which were written based on findings from three landmark clinical studies: LEAP (Learning Early About Peanut Allergy), EAT (Enquiring About Tolerance), and PETIT (Prevention of Egg Allergy with Tiny Amount Intake).

 - The babies continued to consume these allergenic foods multiple times per week for 3 - 6 months (or more; the LEAP study sustained exposure for 4 years).

-- AAP and NIH guidelines, developed based on these studies, recommend introducing your baby to allergenic foods as early as 4 to 6 months of age, to help reduce their risk of developing food allergies.
+- AAP and NIH guidelines, developed based on these studies, recommend introducing your baby to allergenic foods as early as 4 to 6 months of age.

 Ready, Set, Food!: A Simple Solution for Early Allergen Introduction